cancertech/cancer_diagnosis/README.md

 ## Install Cuda (Optional)

 In the semantic segmentation part, we will use Convolutional Neural Networks to analyze the input ROI images, and this slow process can be accelerated by using Nvidia GPUs.
-If you have an Nvidia GPU in your computer, you can [download](https://developer.nvidia.com/cuda-downloads) and install CUDA 10.2 before running our programs.
+If you have an Nvidia GPU in your computer, you can
+<a href="https://developer.nvidia.com/cuda-downloads" target="_blank">download</a>
+and install CUDA 10.2 before running our programs.

+Note, you should download and install this tool first before reading this tutorial.
+You can follow the
+<a href="https://cancertech.cs.washington.edu/installation.html" target="_blank">installation page</a>
+ for instructions.

 # Step 1: Get ROI from Whole Slide Image
 This is an example of how to use ROIWindowClassifier to detect diagnostically relevant regions of interest in breast biopsy whole slide images.